 The symptoms of astrocytoma vary and often depend on an individual's age and where the tumor is located.
+Symptoms include:

-Diagnostic testing for astrocytoma includes: an examination of the brain and spinal cord, CT scan and MRI (magnetic resonance imaging).
-In some cases, it is preferable to obtain diagnostic information from CT scans or MRIs rather than from a biopsy.
+An examination of the brain and spinal cord, CT scan, and MRI (magnetic resonance imaging).
+Sometimes, it is preferable to obtain diagnostic information from CT scans or MRIs rather than from a biopsy.
 Astrocytoma is removed by surgery.
 If a brain tumor is suspected, a biopsy is performed.